Apeejay Institute of Mass Communication - PGDM 2025

 The similarities in the courses between B.Com and MBA help the students to grasp the course better.
 While B.Com provides analytical information as well as a foundation in areas like finance, accounting, business planning, and administration, MBA provides them the opportunity to put the learned theories into practice.

-MBA after B.Com helps students to improve their technical, conceptual, interpersonal as well as decision-making abilities which would be useful in any of the career options in the corporate world.
+MBA after B.Com helps students to improve their technical, conceptual, and interpersonal as well as decision-making abilities, which would be useful in any of the career options in the corporate world.
 The B-school curriculum aims to give the correct blend of these skills.

 In the competitive job market of today, good and reputed academic credentials help one to get noticed in reputed organizations as well.
 Doing an MBA after B.Com not only fulfills those credentials but also creates a wide option of careers for the students who have done an MBA after B.Com and also ranks them high in the job market as well.